google/caliban/docs/explore/gcloud.rst

 "Application Default Credentials", or ADC Credentials.
 See :doc:`../cloud/adc` for more information.

 ..
-NOTE:: to set up service account keys, visit the :ref:`service account instructions <Service Account Key>`.
+NOTE:: to set up service account keys, visit the :doc:`service account instructions </cloud/service_account>`.
 To generate application default credentials on your machine, simply run ``gcloud auth application-default login`` at your terminal, as described `in the Google Cloud docs
    <https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login>`_.